 Holly Jackson - Social Media

-I am currently studying a degree in Pharmacology with an interest in the biological and pharmacological side of cancer research and targeted drugs.
-I’ve always been actively involved in a variety of charity work, but it wasn’t until a colleague whose wife has been diagnosed with ALK+ Lung Cancer told me of this group, that I had any real understanding of Non-Small Cell Lung Cancers and the incredible inequality and stigma surrounding lung cancer.
+Holly is currently studying a degree in Pharmacology with an interest in the biological and pharmacological side of cancer research and targeted drugs.
+She has always been actively involved in a variety of charity work, but it wasn’t until a colleague whose wife has been diagnosed with ALK+ Lung Cancer told her of this group, that she had any real understanding of Non-Small Cell Lung Cancers and the incredible inequality and stigma surrounding lung cancer.

-Since starting my journey of discovery and education around NSCLC’s, I have been repeatedly shocked by the lack of awareness and funding for research into these types of cancer.
-I am very excited to become a part of this fantastic team to help spread awareness about ALK+ UK in both the general public and the medical experts of the future.
+Since starting her journey of discovery and education around NSCLC’s, she have been repeatedly shocked by the lack of awareness and funding for research into these types of cancer.
+Holly is very excited to become a part of this fantastic team to help spread awareness about ALK+ UK in both the general public and the medical experts of the future.